ASIS Complaints Procedure

 Instigation of complaints procedure

-We will instigate the complaints procedure if we receive a complaint about a practitioner that we feel warrants further investigation regarding their conduct or fitness to practise.
+We will instigate the complaints procedure if we receive a complaint about an ASIS Member that we feel warrants further investigation regarding their conduct or fitness to practise.

 Relevant matters might be raised by: